Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Results

 \subsection{Meta-analysis for estimators of AE probabilities, per arm}

 Meta-analyses of all estimators divided by the gold-standard Aalen-Johansen estimator are displayed in the first two columns of Table~\ref{tab:metaanalysis}.
-These results confirm the visual impression gathered from the boxplots in Panel A of Figure~\ref{fig31:ratios}, but we note that Panel A of Figure~\ref{fig31:ratios} also displays biases much more pronounced than the meta-analytical averages.
+These results confirm the visual impression gathered from the boxplots in Figure~\ref{fig30:ratios}, but we note that Figure~\ref{fig30:ratios} also displays biases much more pronounced than the meta-analytical averages.
 In general, the amount of overestimation increased with later evaluation times (results for earlier evaluation times not shown).
-Further investigations included uni- and multivariable meta-regressions, see the companion paper\cite{onesample} for Arm E results.
+Further investigations included uni- and multivariable meta-regressions, see the Stegherr et al. \cite{onesample} for Arm E results.
 Results for Arm C reflect the different event pattern described above and are consistent (data not shown).